USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_outputs.md

 ### FLOOR: concentration-reset diagnostics file
 [Return to Table 6-1](#floor_t)

 This optional ASCII file lists specific gridboxes/timesteps in which species with negative concentrations are reset to zero.
+The location and name of the file is set by the FLOOR_FILE environment variable.

 <a id=media></a>
 ### MEDIA_CONC: Bidirectional soil NH4+ restart file